MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### What to do if you are impacted?

-If your web resources have a dependency on this library, you should consider the following:
+If your web resources have a dependency on this library, you should replace the reference with a newer version of JQuery

-#### Updating your code to remove JQuery

-jQuery provided many cross-browser capabilities that were missing from earlier versions of the JavaScript language.
-Today, the consensus is that modern browsers and new JavaScript language capabilities can provide the same functionality without the JQuery library.
-More information: [You might not need JQuery](https://youmightnotneedjquery.com/)

-#### Replacing the reference with a newer version of JQuery

-If you need to, or prefer to continue to use jQuery, you should upgrade to a newer version.
 Note, there may be breaking changes between versions.
 For information about upgrading, see [jQuery Core Upgrade Guides](https://jquery.com/upgrade-guide/).

 - Create a new JavaScript web resource with the minified version of jQuery.
 The library is available here: [jQuery Core – All Versions](https://releases.jquery.com/jquery/).
 More information: [Create or edit model-driven app web resources to extend an app](/power-apps/maker/model-driven-apps/create-edit-web-resources).
 - Locate the URL of a CDN for a newer version of jQuery.
 For example [jQuery-libraries-cdnjs](https://cdnjs.com/libraries/jquery).